develdoe/develdoe.github.io/_posts/2016-09-02-Step-by-step-First-Jekyll-site.markdown

 ---
+date: 2016-09-02T08:18:00.000Z
-title:  "Github page and Jekyll"
+title: Github page and Jekyll
+description: >-
-description: This short step by step guide will show you the steps to create a jekyll site at github
+  This short step by step guide will show you the steps to create a jekyll site at github
-date: 2016-09-02 08:18:00
+published: true
+category:
+  - jek
 ---

 * Create a new account at github